natritmeyer/countercheck/README.md

 -----

 # Countercheck
-_A test automation framework built with Java, Junit5, Spring, WebTestClient, & Playwright_
+_An example test automation framework built with Java, Junit5, Spring, WebTestClient, & Playwright_

 > "The reasoning of mortals is worthless, and our designs are likely to fail."
 >